cjjun/LP_simplex/README.md

             x0, x1, ..., xn >= 0

 ```
-check if its optimal value is 0.
+check if it's optimal value is 0.
 If true, eliminate x0,
 and forward the revised `(B, N, A)` to pivot iteration.
 Otherwise, we claim its infeasible since the domain is empty set.